We are continuing the rollout of the Climate Track with focus on Danish farmers supplying Free Range Beef as well as Swedish and German pig producers.

 Stepwise rollout

-In 2022/23, we will continue to enrol the Swedish and German pig farmers in the Climate Track, and we will continue the development and implementation of roadmaps to meet scope 3 emissions reduction targets.
+We will continue to enrol the Swedish and German pig farmers in the Climate Track together with other animal types and countries, and we will continue the development and implementation of roadmaps to meet scope 3 emissions reduction targets.